rancher/docs/content/rancher/v2.x/en/faq/contributing/_index.md

 ### Docs

-If you have any updates to our documentation, please make any PRs to our docs repo.
+If you have any updates to our documentation, please make any pull request to our docs repo.

 - [Rancher 2.x Docs Repo](https://github.com/rancher/docs): This repo is where all the docs for Rancher 2.x are located.
 They are located in the `content` folder in the repo.